MicrosoftDocs/biztalk-docs/biztalk/core/high-availability-using-sql-server-always-on-availability-groups.md

 * BizTalk Server cannot use Read-Only Routing.
 * BizTalk Server does not set the `MultiSubnetFailover` connection property.
 * BizTalk Backup Jobs using Log Shipping will always target the primary replica irrespective of the backup preference set on the Availability Group.
 * SQL Server 2016 Standard supports only one single database in each SQL AlwaysOn AG.
-Since BizTalk is using many databases Enterprise edition of SQL is recommended.
+Since BizTalk uses many databases, SQL Server Enterprise edition is typically recommended.
-* SQL Server 2016 SP2 (backport from SQL Server 2017) added support for distributed transactions between multiple databases within the same AlwaysOn AG.
-This change was introduced after initial release of BizTalk Server 2016 and has not been fully verified yet.
-With SQL Server 2016 SP2 or later version, it should be possible to use only a single SQL AlwaysOn Availability Group.
-* If using Azure VM, it is recommended to use dedicated fixed port for MSDTC to avoid reducing the RPC port range and to avoid too many firewall and load balancer rules.
-It is recommended to use higher fixed port (e g >20000) to avoid conflicts with known lower ports.
-See more here about ServerTcpPort registry key (https://msdn.microsoft.com/en-us/library/windows/desktop/dd573191(v=vs.85).aspx) .
-Besides the fixed port for MSDTC, the main RPC port 135 is also used.
+* If using Azure VMs, it's recommended to use a dedicated fixed TCP/IP port for MSDTC.
+When using a fixed TCP/IP port, you aren't limited to a specific port range typically used with older operating systems; and it helps limit your firewall and load balancer rules.
+To avoid conflicts with known lower ports, consider using a higher fixed port (such as >20000).
+[Configuring DTC Single Port Support](https://msdn.microsoft.com/library/windows/desktop/dd573191(v=vs.85).aspx) describes the `ServerTcpPort` registry key.
+In addition to the fixed port for MSDTC, the main RPC port 135 is also used.